-As self-confessed nature fans, we’re always on the lookout for visiting stunning landscapes in faraway lands.
+As confessed nature fans, we’re always on the lookout for visiting stunning landscapes in faraway lands.
 Here’s why we cannot wait to explore Siberia in Winter.

 - Getting to explore Siberia at its most beautiful